pongasoft/glu/docs/manual/src/main/sphinx/source/static-model.rst

     "agent-2": ["large-instance", "linux"]
   },

-.. tip:: ``agentTags`` are no more than a shortcut to assign the same set of tags to all entries assigned to the agent (see :ref:`static-model-entry-tags`)
+.. tip:: ``agentTags`` are no more than a shortcut to assign the same set of tags to all entries assigned to the agent (see :ref:`static-model-entries-tags`)

+.. _static-model-entries:

 ``entries``
 ^^^^^^^^^^^